yogakumi0/winscan/README.md

 # winscan - Windows Repair Tool

-WinScan is a batch file portable tool designed to repair corrupt Windows OS (10/11) files and fix disk errors.
+WinScan is a powershell file portable tool designed to repair corrupt Windows OS (10/11) files and fix disk errors.
 It achieves this by executing the following commands in the specified order:

 1. `SFC /ScanNow`: Scans and repairs Windows system files.
 2. `DISM /Online /Cleanup-Image /RestoreHealth`: Restores the Windows image from known good files.